Sirius0531/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis **Machine learning**
 ## Overview of the loan prediction risk analysis:

-The purpose of this analysis is to use various Machine Learning algorithms to resample the data.
+The purpose of this analysis is to use various Machine Learning algorithms to resample the data due to the number of good loans outweighing the amount of risky loans.
+We use techniques to train and evaluate the data with unbalanced classes .
 These algorithms include RandomOverSampler, SMOTE, ClusterCentroids, SMOTEENN, BalancedRandomForestClassifier, and EasyEnsembleClassifier.

 ![This is an image](https://github.com/Sirius0531/Credit_Risk_Analysis/blob/main/resources/1_resample_counter.PNG)
 ![This is an image](https://github.com/Sirius0531/Credit_Risk_Analysis/blob/main/resources/7_balance_clissifier.PNG)